Murder Mystery Game AI

 • Engagement level is extremely high for light-hearted accusations and debate

-The Resistance: Avalon is a mission-based social deduction game where players debate who should join secret missions.
+A mission-based social deduction game has players debate who should join secret missions.
 Players with hidden roles try to sabotage or succeed based on their secret identity.

 • Setup time: 5 minutes